Rizki-Setiawan/Rizki-Setiawan/README.md

-# Halo semua!
+# Hi Everyone!

-Perkenalkan nama saya **Rizki Setiawan**.
+I'm **Rizki Setiawan**.

-Jika kamu tertarik untuk berkenalan denganku, silakan ikuti akun [Linkedin](https://www.linkedin.com/in/rizki-setiawan-983112198/) ku ya.
+If you are interested in getting to know me, please follow the account [Linkedin](https://www.linkedin.com/in/rizki-setiawan-code/).

 <p align="left">
 <a href="https://github.com/Rizki-Setiawan">